linxinshi/Accented_Character_to_English_Letter/README.md

 # Accented_Character_to_English_Letter
 A simple toolkit that converts accented character to English letter
+All in utf-8 encoding
+works fine with python2
 # notice
 the conversion table is based on "shape" of accented characters instead of their pronunciation
 # Conversion table